OpenUserJS/OpenUserJS.org/views/includes/documents/Violentmonkey-for-Opera.md

 ![Screenshot of Violentmonkey page in Opera Add-ons website][operaAddonsScreenshot1]

-From the Violentmonkey page in the Opera Add-ons website, click the green "+ Add to Opera" button to install the extension.
-Once Violentmonkey has finished installing, you should see a pop-up confirming that Violentmonkey has been added to Opera.
+From the Installing Chrome Extensions page in the Opera Add-ons website, click the green "+ Add to Opera" button to install the "middleware".
+Then on the Violentmonkey page in the Chrome Web Store, click the green "+ ADD TO OPERA" button to install the extension.
+After a few confirmation boxes appear and Violentmonkey has finished installing, you should see a pop-up confirming that Violentmonkey has been added to Opera.
 This should point to a new Violentmonkey icon at the top of the Opera window, next to the address bar.

 ### Installing Userscripts